-- effective procedures to restrict the exchange of information where such exchange might harm clients; - effective segregation of duties with appropriate supervision; and - charging and remuneration policies that are reasonably designed to align the long-term interests of the Company, employees and clients.
+- effective procedures to restrict the exchange of information where such exchange might harm clients; - effective segregation of duties with appropriate supervision; and - charging and remuneration policies that are reasonably designed to align the long-term interests of the Company, employees and clients

-Section 172(1) Statement
+Section 172 (1) statement

-Section 172 of the Companies Act 2006 requires a director of a company to act in the way he or she considers, in good faith, would most likely promote the success of the company for the benefit of its members as a whole.
-In doing this section 172 requires a director to have regard, amongst other matters, to the:
+Section 172 of the Companies Act 2006 requires a Director of a Company to act in the way he or she considers, in good faith, would most likely promote the success of the Company for the benefit of its members as a whole.
+In doing this section 172 requires a Director to have regard, amongst other matters, to the:

-- likely consequences of any decisions in the long-term; - interests of the Company's employees; - need to foster the Company's business relationships with suppliers, customers and others; - impact of the company's operations on the community and environment; - desirability of the Company maintaining a reputation for high standards of business conduct, and - need to act fairly as between members of the company.
+- likely consequences of any decisions in the long-term; - interests of the Company's employees; - need to foster the Company's business relationships with suppliers, customers and others; - impact of the Company's operations on the community and environment; - desirability of the Company maintaining a reputation for high standards of business conduct, and - need to act fairly as between members of the Company.

 In discharging our section 172 duties we have regard to the factors set out above.
-We also recognise the matters we consider as a Board can often have unique characteristics.
-This can require us to consider additional factors, which are relevant to the specific matter under consideration.
+We also recognise the matters we consider as a Board can have unique characteristics.
+This can require us to have regard to additional factors which are relevant to the specific matter under consideration.
 There is an acknowledgement from the Board that the relative importance of each factor we consider will vary depending on the decision being taken.
-Across all the Board's decisions, we are mindful of the Company's purpose, regulatory obligations, strategic priorities and alignment with M&G plc overarching culture, vision and values.
+Across all the Board's decisions, we are mindful of the Company's purpose, regulatory obligations, strategic priorities and alignment with the M&G Plc overarching culture, vision and values.

-As is normal for large companies, we delegate authority for day-to-day management of the Company to executives and then engage management in setting, approving and overseeing execution of the business strategy and related policies.
-We review financial and operational performance and legal and regulatory compliance at every Board meeting.
-We also review other areas over the course of the financial year including the Company's business strategy; key risks; stakeholder-related matters; and governance and legal matters.
+As is normal for large companies, we delegate authority for day-to-day management of the Company to executives and then engage management with execution of the business strategy and related policies.
+We review at each regular Board meeting, financial and operational performance as well as risk and regulatory reporting.
+We also review other areas over the course of the financial year including the Company's business strategy; financial reporting; key risks; stakeholder-related matters; diversity and inclusivity; environmental matters; corporate responsibility; material outsource partners and, governance, compliance and legal matters.
 This is done through the consideration and discussion of reports which are sent in advance of each Board meeting and through presentations to the Board.

-The Company's key stakeholders are its ultimate beneficial owner, M&G plc, and the stakeholder groups set out M&G plc's Annual report.
-The views and impact of the Company's activities on those stakeholders are an important consideration for the directors when making relevant decisions.
-While there are cases where the Board itself judges that it should engage directly with certain stakeholder groups or on certain issues, for example, interaction with regulators, the size and spread of both our stakeholders and the M&G plc Group means that other stakeholder engagement takes place at Group level.
-We find that, as well as being a more efficient and effective approach, this also helps us achieve a greater positive impact on environmental, social and other issues than by working alone as an individual company.
-For details on some of the engagement that takes place with the Company's stakeholders so as to encourage the directors to understand the issues to which they must have regard please see M&G plc 2019 Annual Report.
+The Company's key stakeholders are its ultimate beneficial owner, M&G plc, and the stakeholder groups set out in M&G Plc's Annual Report.
+The views and impact of the Company's activities on those stakeholders are an important consideration for the Directors when making relevant decisions.
+While there are cases where the Board itself judges that it should engage directly with certain stakeholder groups on certain issues, for example, interaction with regulators, the size and spread of both our stakeholders and the M&G Plc Group means that other stakeholder engagement takes place at Group level.
+We find that as well as being a more efficient and effective approach, this also helps us achieve a greater positive impact on environmental, social and other issues than by working alone as an individual Company.
+For details on the some of the engagement takes place with the Company's stakeholders so as to encourage the Directors to understand the issues to which they must have regard, please see M&G plc 2019 Annual Report.